afadilla13/pandas-challenge/README.md

 -	Independent school outperform government school:
 In the table Score by School Type, we can see that the independent school outperforming the government school in all metrics.
-Shout out to Ermiasgelaye & bdthai81 for the codes that I referred to.